 Job Placement - Assistance in finding a job is available to all students and graduates of the Career Technical Center.

-Work-Based Learning Lab - The Work-Based Learning Lab (WBLL) is a fully functioning computer lab that is available to all students for a variety of activities.
+College and Career Cafe - The College and Career Cafe (CCC) is a fully functioning computer lab that is available to all students for a variety of activities.
 Students can participate in preparation for the Work Keys test by using a program entitled Key Train.
 These tests and practices help with career placement by assessing a student's academic strengths and weaknesses.
 Students then go through a series of lessons to improve their scores.

-National Technical Honor Society (NTHS) membership requirements are: 1) completion of one semester at the WMCTC; 2) absences of five days or less per semester (with no make-ups); 3) grade of B+ or better; 4) positive standing at student's home school; 5) ability to follow instructions, be safety conscious, work well with others, be dependable, trustworthy, responsible, honest, take pride in their work, and exhibit good citizenship; and 6) additional criteria as determined by the program instructor.
+National Technical Honor Society (NTHS) membership requirements are: 1) completion of one semester at the WMCTC; 2) absences of five days or less per semester (with no make-ups); 3) grade of B+ or better at CTC and B or better at their home school; 4) positive standing at student's home school; 5) ability to follow instructions, be safety conscious, work well with others, be dependable, trustworthy, responsible, honest, take pride in their work, and exhibit good citizenship; and 6) additional criteria as determined by the program instructor.

-A student who meets these eligibilty requirements, will be responsible for completion of the NTHS nomination form, securing CTC instructor and home school recommendations.
-Any NTHS member who failes to meet any of the membership requirements may be removed from NTHS.
+A student who meets these eligibility requirements, will be responsible for completion of the NTHS nomination form, securing CTC instructor and home school recommendations.
+Any NTHS member who fails to meet any of the membership requirements may be removed from NTHS.